ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

       credentials:
         secretAccessKey: 12a3bcd4567890ef123g4567890hij12k1m3n4567o8901p2
         accessKeyId: 1a2dfbc3d45678901ef2g3h45678i90jkl
-        region: ap-geo
+        region: us-east
       endpoint:
         endpointUrl: s3.us.cloud-object-storage.appdomain.cloud
 ```

 ## Install Postgresql

 PostgreSQL Database is required to manage metadata related to customization.
 The customization container uses TLS to Postgres, but always sets up the connection with a "NonValidatingFactory" which does not do cert validation.
-Here I am going to use a self signed certificate to enable TLS in postgresql database.
+Here I am going to use a self signed certificate to enable TLS in Postgresql database.

 Create Certificate authority certificate and key